Pinus ponderosa male cones

 Students will become familiar with many native and exotic woody and herbaceous landscape plant used in interior and exterior landscapes.
 They will understand many of the factors that are involved in successful plant selection and use.
 They should gain an appreciation for the dynamic nature of plants and the complexities involved in landscape plant usage.

-OBJECTIVES: By the end of the semester, students will be able to:
+STUDENT LEARNING OUTCOMES: By the end of the semester, students will be able to: LECTURE TOPIC OVERVIEW:

 Selected plant families: Pinaceae, Cupressaceae, Taxaceae, Ericaeae, and Rosaceae.

-Environmental factors: cold, light, acclimatization, soil pH, water, and invasive plants.
+Environmental factors: light, acclimatization, soil pH, water, and invasive plants.

 Gardening categories: bulbs, native plants, and flowering trees and shrubs.